monkeymagix123/survev-bots-v2/docs/README-details.md

 - approaches the obstacle edge, not the center
 - uses its own arrival threshold
 - uses actual melee geometry from the melee def (`attack.offset` + `attack.rad`)
+- can be used on a destructible route-blocker for unarmed bots when that blocker directly gates access to a better nearby object target

 ## Unarmed Behavior